gsanou/argo/README.md

 ----

 # Summary
 This document contains the guidelines for recognising and repairing OWL 2 profile violations.
-The purpose is to determine through community discussion what constitutes a profile violation (definition), how to recognise it (recognition) and whether there should be an automated repair strategy (repair).
-One part of the definition of ARGO is to properly group the violations, which is also up for community discussion.
-The basic grouping, using the four main OWL 2 profiles (DL, EL, RL, QL) and general OWL 2 violations, serves to better localise the violations for those interested in one particular profile.
+The goal is to determine through community discussion what constitutes a profile violation (definition), how to recognise it (recognition) and whether there should be an automated repair strategy (repair).
+The main purpose of the guidelines is to agree on a standard way on how to (automatically) repair ontologies in a safe way

+* for consistent counting in ontology surveys
+* for improved tool testing for example when benchmarking reasoners
+* to discuss the various ambiguities around profile checking and resolve them

+The basic grouping, using the four main OWL 2 profiles (DL, EL, RL, QL) and general OWL 2 violations, is taken from the current OWL API version and serves to better localise the violations for those interested in one particular profile.
 It should be noted that, in order to be valid EL, RL and QL, the ontology needs to be valid OWL 2 DL.
 In order to be valid OWL 2 DL, the ontology needs to be valid OWL 2.
 We are working closely with the developers of the OWL API in order to provide a consistent and community-accredited implementation of the guidelines.

 # Basic definitions